SAKTHI-DASS/IPL-WEB-DEV/README.md

 # IPL-WEB-DEV
+creating a IPL TEAMS
-creating a game using html,css,js
+using html,css,js